 FARMS has implemented more AWS projects to date than any other eligible BMP.
 Most operational AWS FARMS projects have achieved an actual offset that is equal to or better than 75% of the projected offset.
-Figure 8 displays the typical layout of an AWS project.
-Project H713 involved the construction of a 5.5-acre reservoir to capture and re-use irrigation tailwater on a 595-acre citrus operation.
-The projected groundwater offset is 164,000 gpd.
-From the time construction was completed in July 2015 to present, the reservoir has offset 167,300 gpd.
-There were 17 AWS projects approved from FY 2015 through FY 2016, with a total contracted reimbursement of \$5,172,897.
+Figure 8 displays a typical layout of an AWS project.
+Project H764 involved the construction of a four acre reservoir to capture and re-use irrigation tailwater on a 158-acre turf grass sod and citrus operation.
+The projected groundwater offset is an estimated 142,000 gpd.
+There were 19 AWS projects approved from FY 2017 through FY 2018, with a total contracted reimbursement of \$5,689,498.

 Figure 8.
-Example of a tailwater recovery pond (top-left) and surface water irrigation pump station (top-right).
+Constructed irrigation pond (top-left) and ditch feed linear traveling irrigator and pump station (top-right).
 Typical layout of a tailwater recovery reservoir AWS project (bottom).